seedgeorge/SaveMyData/Article4/Article4_scatter_plot.md

 ## Multiple R-squared:  0.2098,	Adjusted R-squared:  0.2045
 ## F-statistic: 40.08 on 1 and 151 DF,  p-value: 2.642e-09
 ```
-Using a 'formula' in a function like this will be familiar if you've read our other article on box plots - the thing to remember is that the dependent variable comes first, and in this case the dependent variable is Temperature - the one on the y-axis.
+Using a 'formula' in a function like this will be familiar if you've read our other article on boxplots - the thing to remember is that the *dependent* variable comes first, and in this case the dependent variable is **Temperature** - the one on the y-axis.

 [insert something here]